meredithnorman/Pretty-and-Pink-Space-Invaders/README.md

 4. Run space_invaders.py

 ## Playing ##
-Have fun and feel free to modify the parameters as you please.
+Have fun and feel free to modify the parameters such as velocity or lives as you please.
 Screaming if you get hit by an alien is compulsory.

 ![Pretty_Space_Invaders](https://github.com/user-attachments/assets/f5328254-894d-4c72-a293-ae5f177de90a)